 Vintage Trailer Market

 With a limited supply and growing demand, trailer values are rising.
-Unfortunately, the vintage camper market does not have a 'bluebook' to reference trailer values like cars and trucks do.
+Unfortunately, the vintage camper market does not have a 'bluebook' to reference trailer values like cars, trucks, and motorcycles do.